-- Students who are 21 years of age or older or on active military duty may be admitted based on criteria established at Tulsa Community College and approved by the State Regents.
-The College must consider the probability of the academic success of the student and students admitted under this category must demonstrate proficiency to the satisfaction of the College in the subject area the student desires to pursue. - Any student who (a) is not a high school graduate but whose high school class has graduated and (b) has participated in the ACT or appropriate placement examination is eligible for admission.
-Remediation may be required depending on level of test score.
+- Students who are 21 years of age or older or on active military duty may be admitted based on criteria established at Tulsa Community College and approved by the State Regents. - Remediation may be required depending on level of test score.
 Contact the TCC Admission Office for information about Adult Admission by Individual Approval.